Event Producer Resources

 - Function spaces, corporate events can be found at VenueMob.

 - Have you looked at the list of participating venues from previous years?
-Check out the 2019 Program Guide, the 2018 Program Guide or the 2017 Program Guide to see where others have held events that might be similar to yours.
+Check out the 2020 Program Guide, the 2019 Program Guide, the 2018 Program Guide or the 2017 Program Guide to see where others have held events that might be similar to yours.

 Marketing and publicity are two of the most important steps to realising your event.